amarsinghen/landmark-detection-kaggle/README.md

 #### Data Pre-Processing
 - Classes with 5 or less images were discarded since the dataset size is too small for those classes.
 - The dataset was very impbalanced.
 There were over 200 important landmarks with >500 images.
 I decided to randomly sample only 500 images with these landmarks and got rid of rest.
-- Now there were ~6400 classes with >100 images and ~86000 classes with <=100 images.
+- Now, there were ~6400 classes with >100 images and ~86000 classes with <=100 images.
 Therefore, the max number of images per class was set to 100 after DeLF feature matching step as described in next step.
 This helped with balancing the dataset somewhat.
 - I used DeLF to match each image within a class and removed any image that had less than 11 inliers against other images in same class.
 This filered the noisy images and reduced the dataset size to ~2.2 million images with ~92k classes.
 This step took 2 days for extracting DeLF features with multiprocessing and 10 days for feature matching with multiprocessing.
 - I also performed some ad-hoc analysis and removed some additional classes that mostly had people in them and no landmarks.
 - All the images were re-sized to 224x224 RGB using PIL ImageOps.